HistoryAtState/hsg-shell/README.md

     `git clone https://github.com/eXistSolutions/hsg-shell.git`

-1. Install node modules needed for the gulp tasks
+1. Install dependencies for the front-end and automation tasks

     `npm install`

-1. Build and copy javascripts, fonts, css and images in resources folder
+1. Build and copy javascripts, fonts, css and images into the *resources* folder

     `gulp`

-1. Generate the `.xar` file inside the `build` directory
+1. Generate the *.xar-package* inside the *build* directory

     `ant`

 1. Switch to the exist Dashboard

-1. Install the `build/hsg-shell-x.y.xar` with the Package Manager
+1. Install the package `build/hsg-shell-x.y.xar` with the Package Manager

-1. Click on the "history.state.gov" icon on the eXist Dashboard
+1. Click on the *history.state.gov* icon on the eXist Dashboard

 ## Update

 To create an up-to-date build package to install in eXistDB, this should do

-    `npm run update`
+    npm run update

 It will just run four of the previous steps one after another (`git pull && npm install && gulp && ant`).